 Global Disability Innovation Hub (GDI Hub) is an Academic Research and Practice Centre accelerating disability innovation for a more just world.
 Based at UCL (University College London) we are operational in 60 countries, with more than 70 partners.
-Since launching in 2016 we've reached more then 34 million people and are the World Health Organisations (WHO) first Global Collaborating Center on Assistive Technology.
+Since launching in 2016 we've reached more than 34 million people and are the World Health Organisations (WHO) first Global Collaborating Center on Assistive Technology.

 Our Themes